 Randolph home prices are not only among the most expensive in New Jersey, but Randolph real estate also consistently ranks among the most expensive in America.

-Randolph is a decidedly white-collar town, with fully 89.88% of the workforce employed in white-collar jobs, well above the national average.
+Randolph is a decidedly white-collar town, with fully 91.32% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Randolph is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Randolph who work in management occupations (19.53%), office and administrative support (12.09%), and sales jobs (10.04%).
+There are especially a lot of people living in Randolph who work in management occupations (19.13%), sales jobs (11.21%), and office and administrative support (10.51%).

 Also of interest is that Randolph has more people living here who work in computers and math than 95% of the places in the US.

 Randolph is a very ethnically-diverse town.
 The people who call Randolph home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Randolph residents report their race to be White, followed by Asian.
-Important ancestries of people in Randolph include Irish, German, Polish, and English.
+Randolph also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.03% of the town’s residents.
+Important ancestries of people in Randolph include Italian, Irish, German, Polish, and English.

 The most common language spoken in Randolph is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.